thxireland/halloween_barrel/README.md

 The system will:
 1. Load configuration from `configs.yaml`
-2. Initialize and test all hardware components
+2. Execute the `setup_sequence` to initialize hardware
 3. Start monitoring for approaching objects
-4. Execute Halloween sequence when triggered
+4. Execute `sequence` when triggered by detection
 5. Log all operations to console and `halloween_barrel.log`

 ### Graceful Shutdown